Click To Call:

 Traffic Camera Footage: If the accident occurred in an area with traffic cameras, this footage can provide clear evidence of how the accident happened and who was at fault.

-Expert Analysis and Accident Reconstruction: In some cases, accident reconstruction experts may be called upon to analyze the scene and provide an opinion on how the accident occurred and who was likely at fault.
-This scientific analysis can be compelling evidence.
+Expert Analysis and Accident Reconstruction: In some cases, experts may be called upon to analyze the scene and provide an opinion on how the accident occurred and who was likely at fault.

-Traffic Laws and Violations: Violations of traffic laws, such as running a red light or speeding, can indicate fault.
-Missouri courts consider these violations when determining liability.
+Traffic Laws and Violations: Violations of traffic laws, such as driving the wrong way, or drag racing in a neighborhood while your friends video it, can indicate fault.

-Driver Statements: Statements made by drivers involved in the accident can provide valuable insights into how the crash occurred.
-Consistent and honest reporting is essential.
+Driver Statements: And then of course, statements made by folks involved in the accident can provide valuable insights into how the crash occurred.

-Insurance Investigations: Insurance companies in Missouri conduct their investigations to determine fault.
-However, their goal is often to minimize payouts, so having an experienced attorney to advocate for you is crucial.
+Insurance Investigations: Insurance companies in Missouri conduct their own investigations as part of the claims process.
+But make no mistake, their goal is often to minimize payouts, so having an experienced attorney to advocate for you should be a priority.

-• Showing Compliance with Traffic Laws: Demonstrating that you followed traffic laws during the accident can help refute negligence claims.
+• Showing Compliance with Traffic Laws: Demonstrating that you were not breaking any laws when the auto accident injury occurred can help refute negligence claims.

-• Presenting Contradictory Evidence: Providing evidence contradicting the other party’s claims, such as witness statements or video footage, can weaken their case against you.
+• Presenting Contradictory Evidence: Providing evidence that nullifies the other party’s claims, such as witness statements or video footage, is extremely effective.

 How Will Missouri’s Comparative Negligence Rule Affect My St. Louis Car Accident Claim?